 Business card design by Wix user The Paper Bakery.

 Using a variety of multi-colored amorphic shapes spread across one side of the card, this cheerful business card idea is both noticeable and fun.
 What makes this creative design so effective is the partnership between the bright pops of color on one side and the clean white layout on the other.
 The logo is also strategically integrated into both the front and back which makes it even more memorable and inviting.

 These cards were specially crafted for a design studio that creates origami, paper cutting, stationary and decorations, so their business cards are perfectly in line with their products and services and help to create brand recognition.

 Since branding is based on emotion, using nostalgic or vintage styles is a great way to trigger happy memories or conjure a feeling.
 By using rustic or retro color palettes together with old-school typography, you can create memorable business cards that are both eye-catching and heartwarming too.
-Just like the funky nail designs by Not Just Nails these groovy business cards are charming and fun.
+Just like the funky nail designs by tr these groovy business cards are charming and fun.

 Now that you’ve seen some amazing business card ideas, it’s time to design your own.
 If you need a few more tips on how to design a business card you can read our ultimate guide, or jump right into our business card maker.

 Below we’ll take a look at some of the best business card templates, all of which are totally customizable.
 You can create your own logo and use your brand colors to design a business card that is perfectly you.

 Keep it simple, elegant and to the point.
 These business cards focus on the most important information, more specifically their phone number.
 If you have a preferred method of communication or some information you’d like to highlight on your cards, play with the size and layout of your text, to draw attention to what you’d like to stand out.
 Get creative with this template to draw attention to your business.